danisfermi/chat-based-file-transfer/code/README.md

 ```
 sudo ./server.py
 ```
+The console will display the port number on which the server is listening.
+They will range from 5000 to 50009 by default.

 Next, on the device we need to start the client, run the client can be run with command line arguments.
 The options made available to us are:-

 | Argument       | Description                                     |